MysteryPancake/Houdini-OpenCL/README.md

 }
 ```

-`atomic_add()` is very slow for this as every workitem overlaps, but at least the sum is correct now.
+`atomic_add()` is slow here as every workitem overlaps, but at least the sum is correct now.

 <img src="./images/actual_id2.png" width="500">